Acting Director of Communications

 “It is however disappointing that no commitment has yet been made to allow onshore wind and solar PV - the cheapest forms of new power generation - to compete for contracts to sell the clean power they produce.

 “With cost reduction recognised as an important part of the continued growth of our low-carbon energy system, it is startling that cheap, popular onshore wind and solar PV are excluded once again from plans for the UK’s energy future.
 We now look forward to seeing the outcome of the Government’s Cost of Energy Review, where we expect to see these lowest-cost technologies recognised as crucial for the delivery of cheap, clean power for Britain’s homes and businesses.

-“Today’s announcement also brings some certainty for less-established technologies, with the commitment of £557 million to be made available for another power contract auction round in Spring 2019.
+“Today’s announcement also brings some certainty for less-established technologies: £557 million to be made available for future power contract auctions, with the next scheduled for Spring 2019.
 We welcome the announcement that onshore wind projects on Scotland’s remote islands, as well as wave and tidal energy technologies, will be allowed to bid alongside offshore wind and biomass heat and power.
 It remains imperative, however, that Government use the tools at its disposal to support wave and tidal technologies along the path to full commercialisation and cost reduction.